How to Stop Credit Card Collection Calls

 A settlement agreement is an arrangement you make with a creditor, allowing you to pay off your debt for less than you owe.
 You can negotiate with your creditors yourself or hire a debt settlement company to do this for you.
-According to an American Fair Credit Council study, the average debt settlement user saves $2.64 for every $1 in fees paid.
+According to an American Association for Debt Resolution, formerly the American Fair Credit Council, study the average debt settlement user saves $2.64 for every $1 in fees paid.
 Understand, however, that creditors are under no obligation to settle debt and that no debt settlement company can guarantee a result.

 Work with a credit counselor

 Debt and credit professionals can help you determine the best path forward for tackling your debts.
 They can help you with budgeting, negotiate lower interest rates or payments with your creditors, or help you consolidate your debts into a debt management plan.
 In many cases, these options can help slow or even stop collections attempts from your card issuer.

 File for bankruptcy

 Most credit card debts are dischargeable under bankruptcy, which means those debts are forgiven and no longer need to be repaid.
 The card issuer cannot collect on the debt, and the calls and mailings should cease.

 Bankruptcy is a last resort for most people because there are upfront costs like attorney charges and filing fees.
 Bankruptcy creates a public record and stays on your credit report for up to 10 years.
 You also may find it challenging to buy a home, purchase insurance, get certain kinds of jobs, take out a loan, or get a credit card (even a store one) for years to come.
 Depending on what type of bankruptcy you file, you could also lose assets in the process.

 Should You Stop Credit Card Collection Calls?